artus/OCA_SE_8_Exercises/README.md

 ```

 You don't have to check for errors.
 The `GET_TYPE` method will return the type of the expression passed as a parameter.

+### Access Modifiers

+These exercises don't handle the `access modifiers` handled in chapter 4:

+- private
+- default (package private)
+- protected
+- public

+Make sure you don't forget to train on them using other resources.

 ## Running one-liners